marcelm/cutadapt/CONTRIBUTING.rst

   the formatting will be done for you.
 * There are inconsistencies in the current code base since it’s a few years old already.
 New code should follow the current rules, however.
-* Prefer double quotation marks in new code.
-This will also make the diff smaller if we eventually switch to black.
 * Using an IDE is beneficial (PyCharm, for example).
 It helps to catch lots of style issues early (unused imports, spacing etc.).
 * Avoid unnecessary abbreviations for variable names.
 Code is more often read